 Fig. 1.
 Left: Simplified illustration of an experimental setup for MIR comb generation by CW-seeded femtosecond OPG.
 Right: The basic idea of the method shown in frequency domain.

 The CW-seeded OPG method offers several benefits in MIR comb generation.
 First, a fully stabilized MIR can be generated from a near-infrared pump comb without stabilizing the pump CEO; only the pump repetition frequency needs to be stabilized.
 (This is a significant advantage because stabilization of the offset frequency is typically challenging, while the repetition frequency is easy to stabilize).
 Second, the CEO of the idler comb is inherently known with high accuracy without measuring it – the CEOidler is determined by the radiofrequency signal generator used for CW laser phase locking.
 This also allows us to accurately control CEOidler by simply adjusting the signal generator frequency.
 Finally, the output power of the generated MIR comb is high (several 100 mW) and exceptionally stable.
-For more details of the method and its implementation, see .
+For more details of the method, see .
+We have recently implemented the method using a nonlinear optical waveguide for high efficiency and ultralow comb-generation threshold:

 OFC generation by CW-pumped cascaded quadratic nonlinearities